 Teachers feedback to children in blue pen - as is recognised as good practice, children may mark their own work or their peers work also using blue pen.
-Next steps are given using a stepped symbol and provided by the teacher (see below for further guidance).
-Children respond to next steps in their learning, correct spellings or make other corrections using a purple polishing pen.
+Next steps are given using a

 What does this look like in different subjects?